virajbhartiya/RecallOS/README.md

 - **Browser Extension**: Automatically captures web content as you browse, with smart deduplication and privacy-aware detection
 - **Web Client**: Manual memory entry with rich editing and visualization tools

+### Web Client Pages

+- **Landing**: Welcome page with product overview
+- **Memories**: Browse all memories with filters, search, and interactive 3D memory mesh visualization
+- **Analytics**: Comprehensive analytics dashboard with memory statistics, topic analysis, and processing monitoring
+- **Insights**: AI-generated browsing summaries (daily/weekly/monthly) with key learnings and patterns
+- **Profile**: User profile management with preferences and settings
+- **Docs**: Complete documentation and API reference

+### Key Workflows

-Once captured, memories are automatically processed with canonicalization and vector embeddings.
-The system builds a knowledge graph connecting related memories through semantic, topical, and temporal relationships without storing separate summaries or AI-generated metadata.
+**Capturing Memories**: Once captured (via extension or manual entry), memories are automatically processed with canonicalization and vector embeddings.
+The system builds a knowledge graph connecting related memories through semantic, topical, and temporal relationships.

-Search your knowledge base using natural language queries.
+**Searching**: Use natural language queries to search your knowledge base.
 The system performs semantic search across vector embeddings and generates AI-powered answers with inline citations to source memories.
+Access search via spotlight (Cmd/Ctrl+K) or in the Memories page.
 Results can be exported for use with ChatGPT or Claude.

-Visualize your knowledge as an interactive 3D force-directed graph, where nodes represent memories and edges show relationships.
+**Visualizing**: Explore your knowledge as an interactive 3D force-directed graph, where nodes represent memories and edges show relationships.
 The graph is color-coded by source type and edge thickness indicates relationship strength.

+**Insights**: Generate AI-powered summaries of your browsing activity to discover patterns, key learnings, and trends over time.

 ---